gjbex/Fortran-MOOC/docs/pointers.md

 Note that the function `associated` can return either true or false when called with an uninitialized pointer as an argument.
-Hence it is good practice to initilize a pointer by either associating it with `null()`, or using tye `nullify` statement.
+Hence it is good practice to initialize a pointer by either associating it with `null()`, or using type `nullify` statement.
 Both are illustrated in the code fragment above.
 The function `associated` will return false if the pointer is nullified.